TanStack/router/docs/guide/external-data-loading.md

 Literally any library that **can return a promise and read/write data** can be integrated.

-## TanStack Loaders

-While you may jump for joy that your favorite cache manager is in the list above, you may want to check out our custom-built router-centric caching library called [TanStack Loaders](https://tanstack.com/loaders/latest/docs/overview), a powerful and flexible data caching library that is designed to work with TanStack Router.

-## External Data Loading Basics

-For the following examples, we'll show you the basics of using an external data loading library like **TanStack Loaders**, but as we've already mentioned, these same principles can be applied to any state management library worth it's salt.
-Let's get started!

 ## Using Loaders to Ensure Data is Loaded

 The easiest way to use integrate and external caching/data library into Router is to use `route.loader`s to ensure that the data required inside of a route has been loaded and is ready to be displayed.